JoAnne Kloppenburg

 JoAnne Fishman Kloppenburg (born September 5, 1953) is an American lawyer who has served as a judge of the Wisconsin Court of Appeals since 2012 in the Madison-based District IV.
 Kloppenburg was previously an assistant attorney general in the Wisconsin Department of Justice and was a candidate for the Wisconsin Supreme Court in 2011 and 2016.
+Before attending law school at the University of Wisconsin, she served in the Peace Corps in Botswana from 1976 to 1979.

 Education

 Kloppenburg was born JoAnne Fishman to Dr. Elihu Fishman and his wife.
 She attended high school in Connecticut, and attended Yale University with a scholarship, a year after it began accepting women for study in 1969.
 She received her B.A. in Russian studies from there, and went to the Woodrow Wilson School at Princeton University afterwards, originally intending to eventually become an ambassador.
 Instead, she shifted her focus to third world development, and received her Master of Public Affairs degree in 1976.

 Public service and career

 After graduation, Kloppenburg joined the Peace Corps and became a rural development planner in Botswana from 1976 to 1979.
 She intended to be there for two years, but the government of Botswana asked her to stay for another year afterwards to direct rural development for the entire country.

 After returning to the United States, Kloppenburg worked on the Special Supplemental Nutrition Program for Women, Infants and Children in upstate New York, and was also an assistant dean at Wells College in Aurora, New York, at the same time.

 Next, she attended law school at the University of Wisconsin, while interning for Chief Justice Shirley Abrahamson and clerking for U.S. District Court Judge Barbara Brandriff Crabb.
 In 1989, Kloppenburg joined the Wisconsin Department of Justice, eventually serving under four different Wisconsin Attorneys General, two of each party.
 Since 1991, she has been in the environmental protection unit, enforcing the state's environmental laws.
 She has also taught at the University of Wisconsin Law School since 1990 and is currently a mentor with the Dane County Bar Association, an English as a Second Language (ESL) tutor, and a member of her neighborhood association board.